 Transverse Myelitis is a neurological disease where the spinal cord becomes inflamed.
 Those affected will usually experience the symptoms suddenly or over a short period of time (usually within days) at the onset.
 Signs of Transverse Myelitis include weakness and/or numbness of limbs, back pain, paralysis, sensory loss, and motor deficits.

-Nichole’s life story is certainly an inspiration to us, and we are so pleased to be able to contribute a piece toward her future dreams and goals!
+Nichole’s life story is certainly an inspiration!
+We’re honored to be able to contribute to her education and her future dreams!